 Maitland McDonagh, formerly TVGuide.com’s senior movies editor/reviewer, has her own site, Miss FlickChick.com, and freelances for Film Comment and Time Out NY.
 She’s written four books — Broken Mirrors Broken Minds: The Dark Dreams of Dario Argento, Filmmaking on the Fringe, The 50 Most Erotic Films of All Time and Movie Lust — and contributed to others, including Film Out of Bounds, Fantasy Females, The Last Great American Picture Show and Exile Cinema.

 Brandy McDonnell writes reviews and writes features for The Oklahoman and NewsOK.com.
 She started journalism in seventh grade, submitting stories to local weeklies through high school.
 She wrote for The Daily O’Collegian at Oklahoma State, earning a journalism degree with honors.
 She worked at Oklahoma dailies, joined The Oklahoman, moving to the entertainment desk in 2007.
-A founding member of Oklahoma Film Critics Circle, she writes AWFJ.org’s Week In Women.
+A founding member of Oklahoma Film Critics Circle, she writes AWFJ.org’s THE WEEK IN WOMEN.

-Jennifer Merin President AWFJ.org is AWFJ’s Editor-in-Chief and writes the CINEMA CITIZEN blog.
-She reviewed and interviewed for NY Press, About.com, Women’s eNews, written for USA Today, L.A.
+Jennifer Merin, AWFJ President and AWFJ.org Editor-in-Chief, writes the CINEMA CITIZEN blog.
+She’s covered film for NY Press, About.com, Women’s eNews, USA Today, L.A.
 Times, Christian Science Monitor, US, Ms., Daily News, NY Post, SoHo News and others.
-A Tisch SOA grad, she acted Off-Broadway, in regional theaters and Tokyo, where she was a member of the famed Tenjo Sajiki theater company and made films.
-She taught at U of Wisconsin and URI, reported for ABC, NBC, CBS Radio Networks, Westwood One.
-She’s a member of BFCA.
+A Tisch SOA grad, she acted Off-Broadway, in regional theaters and Tokyo, where she belonged to the famed Tenjo Sajiki company and acted in films.
+She taught at U of Wisconsin and URI, reported for ABC, NBC CBS Radio and Westwood One.
+She’s a member of CCA.
 Her syndicated culturally-oriented travel column began in 1984.

 Nell Minow is assistant editor at rogerebert.com.
 She reviews each week’s releases on radio stations across the country and her reviews and interviews are also found at moviemom.com, thecredits.org, and medium.com.
 She is the author of several books, including The Movie Mom’s Guide to Family Movies and 101 Must-See Movie Moments.